CSCI-GA-2820-SU25-001/wishlists/README.md

 - deployment.yaml — Deploys the service container with readiness probe to /health
 - service.yaml — Exposes the app as a ClusterIP service on port 8080
 - ingress.yaml — Routes incoming HTTP traffic to the service at /
+- postgres/ — Contains the manifest to deploy a PostgreSQL database used by the service backend

 Use the following to apply:
 ```bash